 - Clients need to have an ongoing treating practitioner or are in the process of being linked in with one.

 - The allied health practitioner must be registered with a PHN and should have successfully completed their Suicide Prevention Service Training.

 I'm an Allied Health Professional or GP – how do I sign up to use AHS?

 Practitioner registration is required

-Allied Health Practitioners must register with AHS before being able to refer clients to the service.
-To register, simply click on the Practitioner Details Form link below and download the form to your desktop.
-Then complete, save and email the form to AHS@ontheline.org.au
+Allied health practitioners or GPs must register with AHS to refer clients to the service.
+To register, click on the Practitioner Details Form link below to download and save the form to your desktop.
+Please complete the form and email it to AHS@ontheline.org.au.

 Referring clients to AHS

-Our counsellors are experts in men’s mental health, anger management, family violence (using and experiencing), healthy relationships, integrated wellbeing, mental health, chronic health conditions, problematic drug and alcohol abuse, and suicide and trauma-informed practice for anyone affected by suicide.
+Our professional counsellors are experts in mental health, wellbeing, healthy relationships, anger management, family violence (using and experiencing), problematic drug and alcohol use, and suicide prevention.